jodokae/cmput663-cpp-replic/README.md

 # Introduction
 The aim of this project is reproducing the result of *"An analysis of the variability in forty preprocessor-based software product lines" by Liebig et al., ICSE '10*.
 This performs in two steps:
-1. We execute *cppstats* on the excact verison of *apache* in the paper (2.2.11).
+1. We execute *cppstats* on the exact version of *apache* in the paper (2.2.11).
-2. *cppstats* are employed on the five latest versions of *apache* and the evolution is analyzed after that.
+2. *cppstats* are employed on the five latest versions of *apache* and the evolution is analysed after that.

-This analysis was done for the CMPUT 663 course of the Univerity of Alberta in the Fall 2017 term.
+This analysis was done for the CMPUT 663 course of the University of Alberta in the Fall 2017 term.

-Original authors website and Github:
+Original authors website and GitHub:
 ```
 http://fosd.net/cppstats
 https://github.com/clhunsen/cppstats